A Flawed System

 The Problems With Development Aid

 Development aid: what is it good for?
 Well, according to much research the answer may well be absolutely nothing.
-In fact, it could be worse than nothing.
-When judged against its founding aim of ‘instigating economic development and alleviating poverty’, its record is so bad it appears that aid might actually hinder the achievement of its own stated goals.
-And the curious thing is its failure seems to be something of an open secret.
+In fact, it may well be worse than nothing.
+When judged against its aim of ‘instigating economic development and alleviating poverty’, its record is so dismal it looks as though aid actually hinders the achievement of its own stated goals.
+And the curious thing is this seems to be something of an open secret.
 Even to an untrained eye the big numbers pertaining to development aid don’t look right.
 Take Africa, for example.
 Over $1 trillion dollars has been pumped into the continent in the last 50 years, and how much has it benefited?
 How many African countries are actually in a better condition now than they were before receiving aid?

 In the words of Economist, Dambisa Moyo, the answer is zero: African people ‘are worse off; much worse off… aid has helped make the poor poorer, and growth slower’.
-Although a strong condemnation, Moyo is far from alone in her assessment.
-Development Expert, William Easterly, has drawn similar conclusions – his study ‘Can Foreign Aid Buy Growth’ revealing an inverse correlation between aid and per capita growth.
+A strong condemnation this may be, but Moyo's assessment is no outlier.
+Development expert, William Easterly, has drawn similar conclusions – his study ‘Can Foreign Aid Buy Growth’ revealing an inverse correlation between aid and per capita growth.

 Something, evidently, does not add up.
 How is it possible that an initiative so ‘well-intentioned’ can be so ineffectual, to the point of possibly being disruptive?
 And further, how can said initiative be allowed to continue unchanged for so long?
 To answer these questions, it’s necessary to consider the motivations behind its continued provision and the effects of its implementation - simple sounding steps that curiously the development community itself has, thus far, seemed so unwilling to take.

 Considering exactly which countries receive aid makes for an interesting starting point, and helps assess how benevolent the aims of donors really are.
 One would be forgiven for presuming that the five poorest countries in the world, as measured by GDP, would figure prominently among the top recipients of both UK and US aid – two of the world’s most generous ‘philanthropists’.
 And yet, on inspection, not one feature in either country’s top ten.
-Instead, the UK funnels the lions share of its aid to countries that are either burgeoning markets, like, for instance, Nigeria, or countries like Syria and Pakistan, that are believed to be of high geopolitical value – these two, in particular, vital to the ‘war on terror’.
+Instead, the UK funnels the lion's share of its aid to countries that are either burgeoning markets, like, for instance, Nigeria, or countries like Syria and Pakistan, that are believed to be of high geopolitical value – these two, in particular, vital to the ‘war on terror’.
 The same principles hold true for the US, who gives most of its aid to Israel, Egypt and Jordan; the primary aim in each country not to alleviate poverty, but to buttress American geopolitical aims.
 Revealing, too, is that these aid packages often come with many strings attached: most often, the guarantee that aid be spent on goods produced by the donor country.
-More recently, in the case of EU, aid has been made contingent on the recipient country curbing emigration – a process, which, in effect, has seen the EU outsource part of its borders controls, in one high profile case to a country with a questionable human rights records.
-In the case that these stipulated conditions aren’t met aid is withdrawn, making the aid itself function as both the carrot and the stick.
+More recently, in the case of the EU, aid has been made contingent on the recipient country curbing emigration – a process, which, in effect, has seen the EU outsource part of its borders controls, in one high profile case to a country with a questionable human rights record.
+When these stipulated conditions aren’t met aid, typically, is withdrawn, making it function as both the carrot and the stick.